Judge Gerald A. Williams

 North Valley Justice of the Peace

-Judge Gerald Williams is the presiding justice of the peace for the Northwest Regional Court Center.
+Judge Gerald Williams is the Justice of the Peace for the North Valley Justice Court.
 His column appears monthly in The Foothills Focus.